otsaloma/catapult/README.md

 ### Customizing the Theme

-Since Catapult 0.6, you can override parts of the theme by editing `~/.config/catapult/user.css`, a file which is created the first time you start Catapult 0.6 or later.
+You can override parts of the theme by editing `~/.config/catapult/user.css`, a file which is created the first time you start Catapult.
 You can edit the file while Catapult is running and use `:reload-theme` in Catapult to apply the changes.

 For example, to use the GNOME default font (Cantarell) for everything, you can use